 sharks = ["Hammerhead", "Great White", "Tiger", "Whale"] results = sharks.reject { |item| item.include?("a") } print results # ["Tiger"]

-return new arrays, leaving the original array unchanged.
-If you want to modify the original array, you can use the select!
+Both select and reject return new arrays, leaving the original array unchanged.
+If you want to modify the original array, you can use the select! and reject! methods instead.

 Sorting an Array